 Evidence-based public policy that relies on scientific analysis to guide policy decision-making is increasingly in demand.
 Many solutions require a new type of scholarship - one that combines the depth of disciplinary science with the breadth and balance of public policy analysis.

-Because of this, the Sanford School now offers the opportunity to earn joint degree with either Sociology or Psychology & Neuroscience
+Because of this, the Sanford School now offers the opportunity to earn joint degree with either Sociology, Psychology & Neuroscience, Political Science and Economics.

 Why choose a joint degree?